Laserbeam31/bts-touring-networking-documentation-public/bts_touring_switches_details.md

 To access the switch configuration, a number of options are available:

 1. SSH            - This is the most secure method.
 Connect a computer to the "management" port on a touring switch, and SSH into the switch.
 The IP                           addresses of the switches can be ascertained by running an IP scan.

 2. Telnet         - This is much the same as SSH, except unencrypted.

 3. Serial console - This involves connecting a serial console cable to the RJ-45 port on the _back_ of a touring switch.
 This serial cable is then connected to a computer by means of an RS232 connection.

+Upon login, one is typically greeted with a command prompt which ends in `>`.
+To actuallly access useful settings from here, type `enable`.
+Enter the password by the prompt which appears.
+Upon entry of a correct password, a command prompt appears, ending in `#`.
+From this command prompt, useful commands can be run:

+`sh run`          - Shows the current configuration of the switch, in a user-friendly text file format.
+To back up the switch configuration, simply copy                       and paste the command's output into a notepad file, or some equivalent thereof.

+ `conf t`         - Short for "configure terminal".
+Enters the command mode in which configuration commands may be entered, to change the switch
+                    settings.

+When finishing entering configuration commands, ensure the following actions are done:

+1. Run `end` followed by `reload` to ensure the settings are saved and therefore persist across the next reboot of the switch

+2. **Update the documentation according to the new configuration changes!!** At very least, the documentation should have its copy of the running config updated.
+If a major change has been made, the expolanatory must also be updated.

 Running configuration
 ---------------------